yashsriram/yashsriram.github.io/README.md

 - To search for a statement/TODOs use pdf reader search feature.

 ## roadmap
 - [ ] Simplify goal, design.
-Make sure that design minimizes constructs.
     - [x] Improve name.
     - [x] Use only axioms and theorems, remove definitions.
     - [x] Use only statements, remove axioms and theorems.
     - Text representation.
         - [x] Case combination check.
         - [x] Every statement has a family tree.
 One can traverse using inline links to its parent statements.
-    - [ ] Use snake case for ids
+    - [x] Use stripped snake case for ids
     - [ ] Scratch
         - [ ] Solve Todos in journal.
         - [ ] First class TODOs, partials support.
         - [ ] Handle TODOs and scratch statements.
-- Minimize current content.
+-  Make sure that design minimizes constructs.
+Minimize current content.
     - [ ] Typed journal.
     - [ ] More terse text.
     - [ ] Other topological sorts.